Blackprint/Blackprint/README.md

 $ npm test
 ```

-## Stability
+## Version Stability
-Breaking changes may happen every increment of `v0.x.0`, while `v0.0.x` usually will have new feature or bug fixes.
+- **Breaking changes** may occur with each `v0.x.0` increment
+- **v0.0.x** versions typically include new features and bug fixes

-After version v1.0.0 any feature addition may have long delay before actually being merged.<br>
+- After **v1.0.0**, new feature additions may experience longer delays before being merged

-Feel free to request a feature or give a feedback at this moment.
+We welcome any feature requests and feedback at this stage of development.

 ## License
-Blackprint is a **MIT licensed** open source project and completely free to use.
+Blackprint is an **MIT-licensed** open source project, completely free to use.

+### Support the Project
-But please consider sponsoring the people who work and contribute amount of effort to maintain and develop new features for this project.
-Because without their contribution, this project may get slowed down or possible to getting paused.
+Please consider sponsoring the developers who contribute significant effort to maintaining and enhancing this project.
+Without their contributions, development may slow down or potentially pause.

+Your support helps ensure the continued growth and active improvement for Blackprint!